 Budesonide showed no evidence of mutagenic potential in the Ames test, the mouse lymphoma cell forward gene mutation (TK+/-) test, the human lymphocyte chromosome aberration test, the Drosophila melanogaster sex-linked recessive lethality test, the rat hepatocyte UDS test or the mouse micronucleus test.

 In rats, budesonide had no effect on fertility at subcutaneous doses up to 80 mcg/kg(approximately 0.20 times recommended intrarectal dose of 4 mg/day in humans, based on the body surface area).
 However, it caused a decrease in prenatal viability and viability in pups at birth and during lactation, along with a decrease in maternal body-weight gain, at subcutaneous doses of 20 mcg/kg (approximately 0.05 times recommended intrarectal dose of 4 mg/day in humans, based on the body surface area) and above.
 No such effects were noted at 5 mcg/kg.

 Use In Specific Populations

 No dosage adjustment is needed for patients with mild (Child-Pugh Class A) hepatic impairment.
 Patients with moderate to severe hepatic impairment (Child-Pugh Class B or C) should be monitored for increased signs and/or symptoms of hypercorticism.
-Discontinuing the use of UCERIS tablets should be considered in these patients if signs of hypercorticism are observed [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].This monograph has been modified to include the generic and brand name in many instances.
+Discontinuing the use of UCERIS rectal foam should be considered in these patients if signs of hypercorticism are observed [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].This monograph has been modified to include the generic and brand name in many instances.

-Last reviewed on RxList: 1/28/2013
+Last reviewed on RxList: 7/28/2016